nursaltyn/Inconsistency_Detection_Benchmark/README.md

 # Misleading through Inconsistency: A Benchmark for Political Inconsistencies Detection

+This repository contains code for the paper Misleading through Inconsistency: A Benchmark for Political Inconsistencies Detection.

 📂 project_root/ # Root directory
 │-- 📜 README.md # Project documentation
 │-- 📜 requirements.txt # List of dependencies